 - Last Receipt: Time and date that the most recent receipt was created for the time interval of the report

-This section of the report shows the payment methods in use by the organizational units.
-This takes in the number of transactions ran by each payment method as well as the money movement of each method.
-Keep in mind, that the total amount of all methods does not represent gross revenue of the store.
+This section of the report shows the payment methods used by the organizational units.
+This takes in the number of transactions and the payment amount of each method.
+Remember that the total amount of all methods does not represent the gross revenue of the store.
 The total number is also influenced by the account transactions seen below.

 For detailed information on payment methods and setting them up, please visit our Payment Methods manual page.

-This section of the report displays the number of transactions, as well as the money movement, made by each account.
+This section of the report displays the number of transactions, as well as the money movement made by each account.
 This is where you can track gift cards and other non-revenue accounts.
-The numbers here have an effect on the total amount of your payment methods.
-The numbers here do not affect the gross revenue of your store.
+The numbers here have an effect on the total amount of your payment methods, however, they do not affect the gross revenue of your store.